 The Color Purple brings out radically different responses in viewers.
 Those who like sentimental material tend to be extremely moved by the story.
 But other viewers find the movie overly grandiose, with scene after scene designed to be gut wrenching.
 Part of the problem lies in the transfer from the page to the screen.
 The filmmakers never quite solve the problem of adapting such dense literary material, moving from high point to high point in an attempt to cover the full sweep of the novel.
 Internal thoughts are delivered as stilted voice-overs, a poor device filmmakers resort when they see no other way to work a character's personal psychology into a movie.

 Families can talk about...

-Families can talk about the abuse scenes.
+Families can talk about the abuse scenes in The Color Purple.
 What feelings did they bring up in you?
 How did Celie's relationship with Sophia help her survive?
 How can family members help one another survive and heal from traumatic experiences?

 Talk about film adaptations of novels.
 What makes these kinds of adaptations successful?
 What are the pitfalls?
 Do you think this was a successful adapation?

 Talk about how times have changed since the era in which this story was set.
 Has anything remained the same?